microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 >
 > Neither CAPI2 or AIP event logs, network trace nor filter drivers are recorded if the 'Information Protection Utility' is not run in an administrative PowerShell window as a user with local administrative privileges.

-### [S] Service configuration / -CollectServiceConfiguration <a name="service-config"></a>
+### [A] AIP service configuration / -CollectAIPServiceConfiguration <a name="aip-service-config"></a>

-This parameter collects your Purview service configuration information, e.g. [SuperUsers](https://learn.microsoft.com/en-us/azure/information-protection/configure-super-users) or [OnboardingControlPolicy](https://learn.microsoft.com/en-us/powershell/module/aipservice/set-aipserviceonboardingcontrolpolicy?view=azureipps), etc.
+This parameter collects your AIP service configuration information, e.g. [SuperUsers](https://learn.microsoft.com/en-us/azure/information-protection/configure-super-users) or [OnboardingControlPolicy](https://learn.microsoft.com/en-us/powershell/module/aipservice/set-aipserviceonboardingcontrolpolicy?view=azureipps), etc.

-Results are written into the log file [ServiceConfiguration.log](#service-config-log) in the subfolder "Collect" of the Logs folder.
+Results are written into the log file [AIPServiceConfiguration.log](#aip-service-config-log) in the subfolder "Collect" of the Logs folder.

 ### [T] Protection templates / -CollectProtectionTemplates <a name="protection-templates"></a>